dipsankar-sinha/TurkishRiceVarietyClassification-ML/README.md

 ## Data Preprocessing
 ### Normalization
-- Z-score normalization was applied to the continuous features to standardize the data.
+- Z-score normalization was applied to the features to standardize the data.

 ### Outlier Detection and Removal
 - Extreme outliers were identified and removed using the Z-score method with a threshold of 3.